 Below are renderings of hot shape aircraft propeller and hot shape fan CAD software models.
 The renderings are of four of the included examples; Airbus A400M, Delta Computer Case Fan, General Atomics Predator B, and the Piaggio Avanti II.
 These renderings should give you an idea of all the different shapes PROP_DESIGN can create.

-Four different chord distribution options are available; constant, elliptical aligned along chord / 4, elliptical aligned along chord / 2, scimitar (elliptical aligned along the trailing edge), and inverse scimitar (elliptical aligned along the leading edge).
+Five different chord distribution options are available; constant, elliptical aligned along chord / 4, elliptical aligned along chord / 2, scimitar (elliptical aligned along the trailing edge), and inverse scimitar (elliptical aligned along the leading edge).
 These are shown below: